ddl-mmahmoud/bug-filing/README.md

 validate   Read a YAML ticket from STDIN and report any errors as JSON. submit     Validate a YAML ticket from STDIN and file it as a Jira issue.
-           Use --dry-run to emit the JSON payload instead of submitting.
+           Use --dry-run to emit the JSON payload instead of submitting. hydrate    Interpolate variables from a YAML file into a template on STDIN and emit the result on STDOUT.

 Required environment variables
 -------------------------------